webitube/UnityCapture/README.md

 This project is based on [UnityCam by Yamen Saraiji](//github.com/mrayy/UnityCam) with added features and big performance improvements.
 It supports lag-free 1080p at 60 FPS on moderate PCs and can handle 4K resolutions on a faster PC.
+It also supports capturing alpha channel (transparency) in receiving applications that support it (like [OBS](https://obsproject.com/)).

 ## Installation